paola-ap/sql-challenges/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

 Danny, in his new venture, Pizza Runner, requires assistance in managing and optimizing his pizza delivery service.
 Leveraging data to track runner performance, customer preferences, and sales trends is key to growing his business.

 ## Datasets

+All datasets exist within the pizza_runner database schema.

 <details><summary>Customer Orders</summary>
 Customer pizza orders are captured in the `customer_orders` table with 1 row for each individual pizza that is part of the order.